Nehasardar2003/Nehasardar2003/README.md

 # Hi, I'm Neha Manoj Sardar 👋
+**Artificial Intelligence & Data Science Enthusiast**

+---

-🌍 I'm from Parola, Jalgaon, currently residing in Nashik.
+🌍 I'm from Parola, Jalgaon, and I currently reside in Nashik.

-🎓 I’ve completed a diploma in Computer Technology with a score of 81.54%, and I’m pursuing a degree in Artificial Intelligence and Data Science at MET BKC Institute of Engineering.
+🎓 I’ve completed a diploma in Computer Technology with a score of 81.54% and am now pursuing a degree in Artificial Intelligence and Data Science at MET BKC Institute of Engineering.

-💻 I'm skilled in **Python** and **Java** and am highly active and adaptable.
+💻 I'm skilled in Python and Java, and I am highly active and adaptable.

-🤝 I'm also an **NSS volunteer** involved in various social initiatives.
+🤝 I'm also an NSS volunteer, actively participating in social initiatives.

 I'm an enthusiastic AI & Data Science student with a strong foundation in data-driven solutions and intelligent application development.
 I’m passionate about transforming data into actionable insights and building innovative AI-driven solutions.